fredlau95/Oracle_cdc/README.md

 2. Will provide some commands for you so can paste into your vm

 ....
-Somethings you need to install beforehand is docker, follow this guide.
+Somethings you need to install beforehand is the docker image.
+Follow this guide to step 5.
 [Docker download](https://geekscircuit.com/how-to-install-docker-on-oracle-linux-8-7/)

 Here it will come boxes for easy copy and pasting for the commands needed!

-Need to install the docker image.

 follow these steps